ehrpg/qstar/docs/crisis.md

 |--------------------------|----------------:|-------------------------------------------|
 | Asset                    |              -1 | Having the correct tools at hand.         |
 | Unfavorable Circumstance |              +1 | E.g. climbing a cliff while it's raining. |

+!!! tip "Difficulty Modifier"
+    A difficulty modifier basically adds a +3 bonus or a -3 penalty to a check.

 ## Turn Order